Speaker McCarthy: A weakened leader or emboldened survivor? - KESQ

 For the first time as president, Biden will face a divided government, with the House in Republican hands and the Senate still controlled, though narrowly, by Democrats.

 Divided government can be a time of bipartisan deal-making as the parties come together to accomplish big priorities.
-But more often it results in brinkmanship that has led to stalemates, standoffs and shutdowns.
+But more often it results in brinksmanship that has led to stalemates, standoffs and shutdowns.

 House Republicans are eager to confront Biden with oversight of the White House’s handling of the U.S.-Mexico border, the COVID-19 crisis and other issues, along with investigations of Biden, his family and his administration.